 - The timer is set to function within the desired range, typically to go ON 1 hour before arising in the morning, and then the OFF schedule and an additional ON / OFF schedule will depend on the home occupants and their schedule.

 - When the scheduled time is reached a connection is made between each COM and the corresponding NO and the circuit power is activated for the water heater.

-More about Electrical Energy Savings for the Home
+More about Wiring a Water Heater Timer and Energy Savings for the Home